maxim/takeup/README.md

 - :pid\_file	— the exact thing you specified in `pid_file` yml entry, in case you want to reuse it in your `start`  or stop command (see how I stop unicorn in the example above)
 - :support\_root — points to `~/.takeup/project_name` so you can throw config files in there and reference them in start/stop (see example above)

+## Custom manifest name

+If you want takeup to use a custom manifest name (not the name of project directory), it's possible using the `--manifest` (or `-m`) flag.
+For example `takeup status -m foobar` will use `~/.takeup/foobar/manifest.yml`.

 ## Wait mode

-You can add `--wait` flag to any of the start/stop commands.
+You can add `--wait` (or `-w`) flag to any of the start/stop commands.
 In this mode, takeup will not move on until it ensured that a process has indeed started or stopped (by polling for pid file's existence).

 ## Debug mode

-You can add `--debug` to any of the commands (listed above) to prevent takeup from eating your STDOUT/STDERR (which it does by default, because I like pretty.)
+You can add `--debug` (or `-d`) to any of the commands (listed above) to prevent takeup from eating your STDOUT/STDERR (which it does by default, because I like pretty.)

 ## More examples